AswinPKumar01/Ethnus-Bootstrap-JavaScript-Tasks/README.md

-## 🎯  Phase 2: Bootstrap & Javascript - ""Bootstrapping with a Dash of JavaScript Delight"" 🌠
+## 🎯  Phase 2: Bootstrap & Javascript - "Bootstrapping with a Dash of JavaScript Delight"

 ### Current Journey